jacksonrayhamilton/custom-promise/README.md

 });
 ```

-When only the value of one promise in a set of promises matters, you can use
+When only the value of one promise in a set of promises matters, use `p.race`
-`p.race` with an [array-like] object:
+with an [array-like] object:

 ```js
 p.race([